uhlig-it/shop-alarm/README.markdown

 # TODO

-* More state should be persisted in InfluxDB, e.g. the lock state and when motion detected some, well, motion
+* Metrics, e.g. the lock state and when motion detected some, well, motion => some are useful as numeric data (e.g. how long an alert went on) => some are useful as events that can be show in graphs (e.g. motion detected, alarm disarmed, etc.) => https://gist.github.com/suhlig/049b068185f216824d33756dae99172a
 * The Blink1 approach is wrong.
 We should be talking to it only via MQTT, and send it the rgb/on/off messages etc:

   ```ruby